Search

 • Confidentiality clauses in a settlement agreement

-• Time an employee should be given to consider a settlement agreement
+• How much time should an employee be given to consider a settlement agreement?

-If you have any questions about anything we have discussed or need help with drafting or negotiating a settlement agreement, our experienced employment team would be more than happy to advise.
+If you have any questions about anything discussed in this podcast or need assistance drafting or negotiating a settlement agreement, our experienced employment team would be more than happy to advise.

 Solicitor